tejasmhos/seattlecollision/doc/functionaldesign.md

 #### Pseudo code:
  - Set constr_start and constr_end from jupyter input slider.
  - Calculate constr_dur, the duration of the construction task to be normalized.
- - Set before_start date as the constr_start minus the collision_duration selected in the jupyter radio button.
+ - Set before_start date as the constr_start minus the data_dur selected in the jupyter radio button.
- - Set after_end date as the constr_end plus the collision_duration selected in the jupyter radio button.
+ - Set after_end date as the constr_end plus the data_dur selected in the jupyter radio button.
  - Query all construction sites from the derived construction database that were started and completed within the (constr_start, constr_end) time frame.
 Set sites to display_sites.
  - Query the collision counts in the pre-defined radius for each site in display_sites in the following time frames:
    - before_ct: (before_start, constr_start)
    - during_ct: (constr_start, constr_end)
    - after_ct: (constr_end, after_end)
  - Normalize the during_ct so it reflects the same time period as before and after:
-   - during_ct_normalized = during_ct * constr_dur / collision_duration
+   - during_ct_normalized = during_ct * constr_dur / data_dur
  - Update map display:
    - Display only construction sites in display_sites.
    - Use updated before_ct, during_ct_normalized, and after_ct for map data views.